starklicht/starklicht-stm32/README.md

 # Starklicht

 ## About Starklicht
+This is the App for Starklicht with Bluetooth connectivity, written in Flutter Framework!
 Starklicht is an open source lighting solution designed to revolutionize the way creative professionals illuminate their projects.
 From filmmakers and theater enthusiasts to live event professionals, Starklicht offers intuitive control, customizable lighting effects, and unparalleled versatility in a compact, lightweight form.

 We started with a Kickstarter, which wasn't a success.
 That's why we decided to make this project open source, so you can build your own lamps!
 We will be selling the components on our website soon.